BeeGroup-cimne/flexcoop_api/README.md

 1. Make sure you are using double quotes `"` instead of single quotes `'` for all string delimiters.
 2. All variables should be in the `javascript` format.
 EX: the true value in python `True` should be `true` in the json.
 3. If you want to use the `regex` function, you have to escape all in-function `"` with `\"`.
 EX: `"regex(\"[a-f0-9]{8}-?[a-f0-9]{4}-?4[a-f0-9]{3}-?[89ab][a-f0-9]{3}-?[a-f0-9]{12}\")"`

+### Install a local mongo

+To install a local mongo, follow the instructions in the [mongo documentation](https://docs.mongodb.com/manual/installation/) depending on your operation system.